B. Travis Wright, MPS is an author, historian, apprentice archaeologist, technologist, and co-founder of Preserve Rollins Pass.

 Travis is President of the Board of Directors of the Grand County Historical Association and is focused on the preservation of history, artifacts, and buildings in Grand County, Colorado, through the use of technology, advocacy, UAS photography, recruiting new board members, and fund-raising efforts.
 Travis prioritized operations and budgets of four museums (one is listed on the National Register of Historic Places and two are named as a Distinctive Destination of the National Trust for Historic Preservation; another building received historical designation in September 2019 from the State Historical Fund), the adoption and adherence of professional museum standards, a workable accessions policy, the restoration and appropriate interpretation of historical artifacts and structures, and the creation of a master plan.
-He is currently leading the historical association, its museums, staff, and board members through multiple crises in 2020 including loss of revenue due to COVID-19 as well as threatened structures/artifacts on account of the 14,833-acre Williams Fork Fire and Colorado’s second-largest wildfire in history—the 193,812-acre East Troublesome Fire.
+He led the historical association, its museums, staff, and board members through multiple crises in 2020 including loss of revenue due to COVID-19 as well as threatened structures/artifacts on account of the 14,833-acre Williams Fork Fire and Colorado’s second-largest wildfire in history—the 193,812-acre East Troublesome Fire.
 Travis modernized the association’s technical infrastructure with cloud managed UTMs, switch fabric, and wireless appliances; enabling secure remote access and a workable disaster recovery plan that has saved the museum’s digital collection of rare and historical images from complete loss.
 More broadly within the county, he advocated for the historic preservation of a 19th century wooden windmill located within an HOA in Granby, Colorado and researched/filed preliminary eligibility documents for historic condominiums (likely the first property of this type in Colorado to be nominated for listing) in Fraser, Colorado to be considered for both the National Register of Historic Places as well as the State Register of Historic Properties.

 Travis also serves as a preservation commissioner and Vice Chair of the Gilpin County Historic Preservation Commission.
 This commission, advisory to the Board of County Commissioners, makes recommendations on preservation issues, programs, policies, landmark designations, and stay-of-demolition reviews that adhere to criteria consistent with the National Historic Preservation Act and the Secretary of the Interior’s Standards for Archaeology and Historic Preservation.
 The HPC remarked, “[Travis has] outstanding qualifications and will be [an] excellent addition to the commission.”
 As a preservation professional, Travis’ appointment was confirmed unanimously by the Board of County Commissioners for Gilpin County.
 The commission nominated the five remaining cabins at the East Portal of the Moffat Tunnel and this site was announced by Colorado Preservation, Inc. as one of Colorado’s “Most Endangered Sites” for 2020—Travis was interviewed and featured within the documentary about this effort; he also flew all drone footage under 14 CFR Part 107 for the documentary shown regionally in March and April 2020.